priore/SOAPEngine/README.md

 * for [WCF](http://www.wikipedia.org/wiki/Windows_Communication_Foundation) services, only supports basic http bindings ([basicHttpBinding](https://msdn.microsoft.com/library/ms731361.aspx)).
 * in [Mac OS X](http://www.wikipedia.org/wiki/OS_X) unsupported image objects, instead you can use the [NSData](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/NSData_Class/index.html).

-## Security for Xcode 7.x
+## Security for Xcode 8.x or later
 ---
-The new Xcode 7 requires an additional setting for the apps, if this setting does not exist you will see a log message like this:
+From the new Xcode 8 is required an additional setting for the apps, if this setting does not exist you will see a log message like this:

 `App Transport Security has blocked a cleartext HTTP (http://) resource load since it is insecure.
 Temporary exceptions can be configured via your app's Info.plist file.`